Iam-They/keyhunt/README.md

 [+] Total 6291456 keys in 20 seconds: 314572 keys/s
 ```

-### vanity search.
+## Vanity Search

-well this function always be there in the code but is not eficient, use only as a test and for fun, anyway if you want to search for a *vanity* address for you, you also *need* to search for some address at the same time this last is not optional, please feel free of use the VanitySearch
+Well this function always be there in the code but is not eficient, use only as a test and for fun, anyway if you want to search for a *vanity* address for you, you also *need* to search for some address at the same time this last is not optional, please feel free of use the VanitySearch
  from Jean Luc Pons (https://github.com/JeanLucPons/VanitySearch) if you want a better speed.

 Try to find all the unsolved puzzles at the same time while you search for a cool address for yourself.

 Unsolved puzzles: